Frequently Asked Questions

 For out-of-network benefits, please check with your insurance or use this benefits calculator: https://mentaya.com/checkbenefits/gD6JsFxqRzk65paAF9Sk

-• I do!
-I have an office in the Oceanview neighborhood of San Francisco, which is near the Broad & Capitol MUNI stop.
+• I have an office in the Oceanview neighborhood of San Francisco, which is near the Broad & Capitol MUNI stop.
 Keep in mind that it is an uphill walk for about 20 minutes from the MUNI stop.
-Free parking is available!
 Although there are no bathrooms in my office, there are free public restrooms a block away.
 Exact addresses will be provided when your appointment is scheduled.

 • Goals in therapy are something we work toward under the assumption that reaching them will help your overall wellbeing.
 You decide what yours goals are and I help guide you and your path towards completion.